scanse/sweep-arduino/README.md

 SAMPLE_RATE_CODE_1000_HZ
 ```

 Adjusts the sample rate setting to the provided code.
-Recommend users pass one of the const codes defined by library:
+Recommend users pass one of the const codes defined by library.